AyrA/CountryBlock/README.md

 ## US

 US is only mainland USA including Hawaii and Alaska.
-This applies to all Countries that have territories.
+This rule applies to all Countries that have territories.

 ## __